Chauvin jury grows despite $27M settlement to Floyd family - WTMJ

 “It hasn’t affected me at all because I don’t know the details,” he said.

 Two new jurors were seated later in the day, putting the jury back at nine.
 Five are men and four are women.
-Four are white, two are multiracial and three are Black, and their ages range from 20s to 50s.
+According to the court, four are white, two are multiracial and three are Black, and their ages range from 20s to 50s.

 Fourteen jurors, including two alternates, are needed for former officer Derek Chauvin’s trial on murder and manslaughter charges in Floyd’s death.